 That element comes to full fruition in the next collection, but there’s plenty to distract here including the introduction of several characters who’d be integral to the X-Men.
 Kitty Pryde makes her debut in the final chapters, deliberately re-introducing the element of youth to the X-Men, and those also bring us the Hellfire Club.
 That’s a curious nod toward the 19th century gathering of debauchery, replete with fetishistic costumes.
 Dazzler’s association with the X-Men has been more sporadic, but when forced to include a marketing-led, disco-based super heroine whose powers were a lightshow, Claremont and Byrne exceed expectations.

-Before those issues there’s a hunt for a malicious energy-sapping creature perhaps extended a little too far, and one shouldn’t look too closely into the logic of Heath Robinson inspired execution specialist Arcade.
+Before those issues there’s a hunt for a malicious energy-sapping creature Proteus perhaps extended a little too far, but also later issued as a separate collection.
+Neither should one look too closely into the logic of Heath Robinson inspired execution specialist Arcade.
 Both provide better than average thrills despite their limitations.
 There’s also the fundamental flaw with alien warlord Arkon, never a man to avoid starting a fight by taking something he’d probably be given if he’d only ask.
 His story is drawn by George Pérez, an artist similar to Byrne in relishing packing his pages with as many characters as possible.
 Yet for all the detail there’s never a sense of those pages being crowded, and the bonus is that it distracts from the occasional piece of askew anatomy.

 Previous volumes had incorporated solid characterisation, but the soap-opera elements escalate here, with only Nightcrawler avoiding an unpleasant personal surprise.
 Because so much was being handled correctly, there was obviously a light editorial touch, and the one noticeable drawback is the increasing verbosity of the scripts.
 All too often expository dialogue is the order of the day, and while not intrusive, amid such well-defined superhero action, it’s certainly apparent.